 On the other hand, if the petition to obtain full permanent residence status has been filed, signed by both of you and the necessary interview to assure the marriage is bona fide is successful, then your spouse would be granted permanent residence status.
 Then the sponsorship issues have ended in terms of your financial responsibility with the US Citizenship and Immigration Service and there is no risk of deportation for being out-of-status.

 Even with a New Jersey divorce before the expiration of two years, there are circumstances where the immigrant spouse can seek a waiver from having to have the spouse’s signature on the forms for full permanent residence.
 There must be proof that the marriage was a bona fide from the beginning.
 The couple having a child would be demonstrative of a bona fide marriage as would joint ownership of property or bank accounts.
 The purpose is to show that the marriage was not a sham for the purpose of deriving the benefits of immigration to the US.
 If this can be done successfully, then deportation may be avoided.

 In the event the divorce occurs after full permanent residence status was obtained, but did not yet reached the three year mark, the ability to become a US citizen may be delayed.
 When married to a US Citizen, an immigrant can seek citizenship based on a three year residency requirement.
 Where three years has not been attained in a marriage state, then the five year residency requirement to apply for citizenship would apply.

 Annulments may be obtained upon allegations of the immigrant spouse committing marriage fraud.
 The immigrant spouse must contest this successfully to avoid annulment and prevent what will likely result in deportation.

-If you need to discuss a NJ divorce and immigration, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss a NJ divorce and immigration, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.